 Monitor Frequency.
 This option lets you change the monitor frequency.
-If you attach a monitor to your computer that did not come boxed with your system, you must select the correct monitor frequency on the

-Configuration Utility screen.
+If you attach a monitor to your computer that did not come boxed with your system, you must select the correct monitor frequency on the Configuration Utility screen.
 This monitor frequency setting affects the monitor's refresh rate; that is, the rate at which the monitor redraws the image on the screen.
 Super VGA (SVGA) and multifrequency monitors can refresh text and images faster than other types of monitors.
 For more information on monitors and setting the monitor frequency, see "Setting up and using a monitor" on page 3.

 Drive 2.
-This option indicates whether a second hard disk has been connected to the Primary (local bus) drive connector on the system board.
+This option indicates whether a second drive has been connected to the Local Bus connector on the system board.

 Drive 1 on the Configuration Utility screen is the hard disk that came with your computer.
-This hard disk is attached to the Primary (local bus) drive connector on the system board.
+Drive 1 is attached to the Local Bus connector on the system board.

-If you are adding a second IDE hard disk to your system, it must also be connected to the Primary (local bus) drive connector.
-For more information, see page 78.
+If you are adding a second IDE hard disk to your system, it must also be connected to the Local Bus connector.
+For more information, see page 77.

 Drive 4.
-This option indicates whether a hard disk has been attached to the Secondary (ISA bus) drive connector on the system board.
-If both a CD-ROM and a hard disk are connected to the Secondary (ISA bus) drive connector, the jumpers on the hard disk must be set for master mode for it to appear as Drive 3 on the Configuration Utility screen.
+This option indicates whether a drive has been attached to the ISA Bus connector on the system board.
+If both a CD-ROM and a hard disk are connected to the ISA Bus connector, the jumpers on the hard disk must be set for master mode for it to appear as Drive 3 on the Configuration Utility screen.
 The CD-ROM must be set as the slave device.
 It will appear as Drive 4 on the screen.

-If a hard disk is the only drive attached to the Secondary (ISA bus) drive connector, it appears as Drive 3 on the

-Configuration Utility screen.
+If a hard disk is the only drive attached to the ISA Bus connector, it appears as Drive 3 on the Configuration Utility screen.
 If two hard disks are attached to the this connector, they appear as Drives 3 and 4 on the screen.
-For more information on adding hard drives to your computer, see page 78.
+For more information on adding hard drives to your computer, see page 77.